-“Scoring an ‘A’ or ‘A*’ in his/her composition writing is achievable,” says my son’s English form teacher in the beginning of PSLE year (2016).
+“Scoring an ‘A’ or ‘A*’ in his/her composition writing is achievable,” says my son’s English form teacher at the beginning of PSLE year (2016).
 The skeptic in me though was not convinced.
 While English has always been my son’s strongest subject, he still struggles with composition and hovers in the above average marks.
 Having a mom who writes was no help as I was not sure how to help him achieve higher grades.

 So when his PSLE grades yield an A* for English (with no help from us and no tuition), we knew that it was his hard work and the teacher’s techniques that helped him.
 So I am paying forward and sharing her tips to the current batch of parents with kids taking the PSLE exams this year.